15 Oct 2018

 As the new academic year begins, a new set of students will be looking for internships as part of their course.

 An internship is a fantastic opportunity for both the employee and the employer, but if handled incorrectly, can have serious legal consequences.

 What are an intern’s rights?

-- They are a student required to do an internship for less than on year as part of a course; or
+- They're a student required to do an internship for less than one year as part of a course.

 Interns, if unpaid, are particularly vulnerable, as they are not entitled to the basic rights given to employees.
 However, they are guaranteed some protection through the Equality Act 2010.

 Employers have a responsibility to provide a safe working environment for those on their premises.

 This duty extends to non-employees, and therefore, interns.
 Mental-health, bullying, harassment, and employee wellbeing should be more than just a legal requirement, it is in your interest to make sure any interns are happy.